yiruyang2025/Voice-Models-x-AI-Products/README.md

 For disabled people.

-Learning Maps - try to imagine that you are Dora explring the Model Forest.
+Learning Maps - try to imagine that you are Dora exploring the Model Forest.

 # Models